SharpAI/DeepCamera/README.md

 - Ip Camera Lite on IOS: URL Path: `/live` Port: `8554`

 # Support
-If you are using a camera but have no idea about the RTSP URL, please join SharpAI community for help or use [iSpyConnect](https://www.ispyconnect.com/cameras) to get camera streaming URL format.
-SharpAI provides commercial support to companies which want to deploy AI Camera application to real world.
+- If you are using a camera but have no idea about the RTSP URL, please join SharpAI community for help.
+- SharpAI provides commercial support to companies which want to deploy AI Camera application to real world.
 ## [Click to join sharpai slack channel](https://sharpai-invite-automation.herokuapp.com/)

 # DeepCamera Architecture